BOC-3 vs FMCSA L&I: the filing vs the system that receives it

 How they connect at filing time

 The L&I system is also where rejection happens.
-A BOC-3 that fails validation (USDOT-MC mismatch, name mismatch, expired BOC-91) is rejected by L&I and the registered provider receives the rejection notice.
+A BOC-3 that fails validation (USDOT-MC mismatch, name mismatch, lapsed FMCSA process-agent registration) is rejected by L&I and the registered provider receives the rejection notice.
 The provider corrects and resubmits; the carrier never sees the rejection event unless the provider escalates.

 Frequently asked questions